Yemeni crisis: Ecological crisis

 In 2007, Yemen's minister of Water and Natural Resources suggested that Sana'a, the capital city, might have to be evacuated if it runs out of water.
 Although the government was unable to move the capital in an orderly and peaceful way, the war and political crisis have rendered Sana'a and most of Yemen into a battleground that people have been forced to flee.

 Additional environmental catastrophes have battered Yemen as the war has progressed.
 In late 2015, two historic cyclones struck the country.
 The first of these, Cyclone Chapala, struck the island of Socotra before hitting the port of Mukalla on Yemen's south coast, where it caused catastrophic flash flooding.
 This storm, combined with the following Cyclone Megh, left enough moisture in the soil for locusts to breed.
 These locusts can fly 100 miles in a day and destroy any crop they encounter.

 History

 Revolution (2011–12)

-Yemen's political crisis began in 2011, amid the Arab Spring and the ongoing Houthi insurgency.
+Yemen's political crisis began in 2011, amid the Arab Spring and the ongoing Houthi insurgency, South Yemen insurgency, and the Al-Qaeda insurgency in Yemen.